dieterich-lab/scimodom/server/docs/source/bedrmod.rst

   Sci-ModoM requirements

   For data upload, ``fileformat``, ``organism``, and ``assembly`` are validated.
-Only the latest specifications are used, and only ``modification_type=RNA`` is allowed.
-The ``assembly`` tag entry must match exactly the assembly chosen from the dropdown menu during upload, and it must follow the Ensembl nomenclature.
+Only the latest specifications are used, and only ``modification_type=RNA`` is currently allowed.
+The ``assembly`` tag entry must match exactly the assembly chosen from the dropdown menu during upload, and **it must follow the Ensembl nomenclature (without patch number)**.
 Data does not have to be for a specific genome assembly, Sci-ModoM will take care of lifting over all records to the most recent assembly for each organism.
 Additional user-defined tags or extra header lines starting with ``#`` are ignored during upload.

 The data section
 ^^^^^^^^^^^^^^^^

-The first nine columns generally follow the standard `BED specification <https://samtools.github.io/hts-specs/BEDv1.pdf>`_, but the name (4th column) must conform to the `MODOMICS <https://www.genesilico.pl/modomics/modifications>`_ nomenclature for the modification short name, and the score (5th column) is a site-specific measure of confidence.
+The first nine columns generally follow the standard `BED specification <https://samtools.github.io/hts-specs>`_, but the name (4th column) must conform to the `MODOMICS <https://www.genesilico.pl/modomics/modifications>`_ nomenclature for the modification short name, and the score (5th column) is a site-specific measure of confidence.
 The last two columns contain the coverage (10th column), or number of reads at this position, and the frequency (11th column), or the integer value capped at 100 representing the precentage of reads that are modified at this position.
 These columns must be separated by tabs and each row must have the same number of columns.

 .. list-table:: bedRMod data
    :widths: 50 75